-In March of this year, we had reported that due increase in automation in the IT sector, top 5 IT forms recruited 24% fewer employees in 2015.
+In March of this year, we had reported that due increase in automation in the IT sector, the top 5 IT firms recruited 24% fewer employees in 2015.
 What we didn’t anticipate was the ripple effect of the automation phenomenon in an important sector – education.

-As the demand for IT courses in engineering is gradually decreasing, jobs offers from mechanical disciplines are steadily increasing.
+As the demand for IT courses in engineering is gradually decreasing, job offers from mechanical disciplines are steadily increasing.

-Interestingly, as the number of students in mechanical engineering has increased, job offers has subsequently increased as well.
-In 2012-13, a total of 95,000 job offers was given to mechanical engineering graduates, which swelled to 1,39,162 for 2015-16 academic session.
+Interestingly, as the number of students in mechanical engineering has increased, job offers have subsequently increased as well.
+In 2012-13, a total of 95,000 job offers was given to mechanical engineering graduates, which swelled to 1,39,162 for the 2015-16 academic session.

-In the month of April, we had reported that factory jobs are back in demand due to increased focus on Make in India, which is encouraging more manufacturing inside India, rather than importing.
+In April, we reported that factory jobs are back in demand due to the increased focus on Make in India, which encourages more manufacturing inside India rather than importing.

-This can be a small reason, which came into effect since last one year.
+This can be a small reason, which came into effect last year.

-However, the main reason seems simple demand and supply rule: There are more IT professionals in India, compared to the demand, and this is shifting the base of technical education in India.
+However, the main reason seems simple demand and supply rule: There are more IT professionals in India than the demand, shifting the base of technical education in India.

-A senior official from the HRD Ministry said, “The IT industry was booming sometime back and more and more students were pursuing computer science but now the industry is saturated.
-There is more supply than demand for IT professionals in the industry which is the reason that students are moving towards other fields of engineering..”
+A senior official from the HRD Ministry said, “The IT industry was booming sometime back, and more and more students were pursuing computer science, but now the industry is saturated.
+There is more supply than demand for IT professionals in the industry, which is why students are moving towards other fields of engineering..”

 READ ALSO :